toinevv/seo_system_blank/README.md

 Edit the topics file with your industry-specific topics.

-### 4. Customize Content Prompts
+### 4. Customize Prompt Templates (Optional)

-Edit `config/prompts.py` to match your:
+The main AI prompts are now in `config/product_content.py` (SYSTEM_PROMPTS section).

-- Industry/niche
+For advanced prompt customization, you can also edit `config/prompts.py` for:
-- Target audience
+- Blog structure templates
-- Tone of voice
+- Meta description generation
-- Content structure
+- Additional prompt variations

 ### 5. Setup Database